SchoolOfFreelancing/Android/README.md

-# Comprehensive Android Hands-On Training with Expert Freelance Support
+# Android Hands-On Training with Expert Freelance Support

-Bridging Knowledge and Practical Mastery in Android Development with Freelance Expertise

 Welcome to the **Comprehensive Android Hands-On Training with Expert Freelance Support** module.
 In this all-encompassing training program, you'll embark on a transformative journey through the world of Android app development.
 With the guidance of seasoned freelance experts, you'll not only gain theoretical understanding but also practical proficiency, preparing you for a successful career in Android development.